 The idea is that houseplants can help remove toxins and other air pollutants, improving air quality and making your home healthier — but is it true?
 Can houseplants really purify the air, or is it all a myth?

-You have questions, and Neoplants is happy to deliver some answers, straight from our lab.
+You have questions, and Neoplants is happy to deliver some answers, straight from our labOpens in a new tab..

 Do Plants Really Purify the Air?